composablesys/collabs/demos/apps/group/README.md

 Author: Ria Pradeep.

-> Note: The app's CRDT is purely operation-based; it does not support merging saved states (unlike Collabs's built-in CRDTs).
-Instead, `CRuntime.load` can only be called in the initial state.
-The demo is setup to respect this rule; adding storage or cross-tab sync would break it.
+> Note: The app's CRDT is purely operation-based; it does not support state-based merging (unlike Collabs's built-in CRDTs).
+Since disconnecting and reconnecting the server does use state-based merging, **this demo is currently not working** (TODO).

 ## Installation